casualGamer-dev/Nuon/doc/HACKING/CodingStandards.md

 ## Whitespace and C conformance

-Tor's C code is written in accordance with the C99 standard.
+Nuon's C code is written in accordance with the C99 standard.
 Invoke `make check-spaces` from time to time, so it can tell you about deviations from our C whitespace style.
 Generally, we use: